affans/2019-ncov/README.md

 3. `epi-estim-analysis.R`: This script uses the `EpiEstim` R package to calculate temporal R0 values using data from either the `analysis_one` or `analysis_two` output.

 4. `contact_analysis.jl`: This script calculates the percent reduction required in contacts to bring R0 down to 1.

+5. `vaccine_ncov.jl`: ODE model for vaccine effectiveness and cost-effectiveness of 2019-ncov, COVID19